mininet-wifi/mininet-wifi.github.io/_pages/get-started.md

 <a id="opt2"></a>
 ## [Option 2: Native Installation from Source](#opt2)

 This option works well for local VM, remote EC2, and native installation.
-It assumes the starting point of a fresh Ubuntu (or, experimentally, Fedora) installation.
+It assumes the starting point of a fresh Ubuntu, Debian (or, experimentally, Fedora) installation.

 We strongly recommend more recent Ubuntu releases, because they support newer versions of Open vSwitch.
 (Fedora also supports recent OVS releases)